facebookarchive/bAbI-tasks/README.rst

 update this knowledge accordingly.
-For example, when ``Knowledge`` contains the information that John is in the kitchen, the action of dropping the milk will result in the knowledge being updated to say that the milk is in the kitchen, and that it isn't being held by anone.
+For example, when ``Knowledge`` contains the information that John is in the kitchen, the action of dropping the milk will result in the knowledge being updated to say that the milk is in the kitchen, and that it isn't being held by anyone.

 The ``Knowledge`` class takes into account some basic logical rules.
 For example, some properties are "exclusive" in the sense that only one value can be